 Some of the potential challenges of getting engaged at the same time as your best friend can include:

-Luckily, any potential issues that come up when you and your BFF get engaged at the same time are totally manageable.
-With a little effort, you can enjoy planning your own wedding and celebrating your best friend’s upcoming nuptials.
-Here are a few tips to help navigate the tandem planning process:
+First thing’s first: Don’t let these possibilities scare you from enjoying this time together.
+Any potential issues that come up when you and your best friend get engaged at the same time are entirely manageable.
+With a little bit of effort from both sides, you can enjoy planning your wedding and celebrating their upcoming nuptials.

 If you’re in your best friend’s wedding party, you want to be as involved as possible.
 However, you’re also going to be in the midst of planning one your own wedding.
 So, it’s important to set expectations from the get-go.

 When your best friend asks you to be in their wedding (and vice versa), have an honest conversation about how available you can be during the process.
-For example, do you have the capacity to plan the bachelorette weekend—or would it be better to let your best friend’s sister take over?
+For example, do you have the capacity to plan the bachelorette weekend—or would it be better to let your best friend’s sister or Maid of Honor/Best Man take over?
 If your best friend is having a destination wedding, are you going to have the cash to fly out for the event—or is all of your budget going to be put towards your own wedding?

-So, it’s important that you get your feelings out into the open.
-If your best friend upsets you—for example, by being so wrapped up in their wedding that they don’t ask about yours—talk about it.
-Ignoring it or pushing it down is only going to lead to resentment and, potentially, to a big blowout.
+Planning a wedding can be an emotionally charged time.
+With emotions running high, it can be easier for feelings to get hurt, even if you and your best friend have a more solid relationship than most.
+For this reason, it’s important that you always maintain transparency when it comes to your feelings.
+If your friend upsets you—for example, by being so wrapped up in their wedding that they don’t ask about yours—express that to them.
+Ignoring it or pushing it down is only going to lead to resentment and, potentially, a big blowout.